issp-center-dev/TeNeS/docs/sphinx/en/how_to_use/standard_usage.rst

 By making and editing input files, users can simulate on other models and lattices than predefined ones.
 See :ref:`sec-std-format` for details of the input file.
+Below, a sample file for the S=1/2 Heisenberg model on the square lattice is shown.

 ::
    [parameter]
    [parameter.general]